jeffpar/pcjs.v1/_posts/2016-12-30-out-with-the-old-in-with-ecmascript-2015.md

 - PC8080 (8080)
 - PDPjs (PDP-11)

-I decided to start with the code for the two newest machines: PDPjs and PC8080.
+I decided to start by updating the code for the two newest machines: PDPjs and PC8080.

 The single biggest change was the switch to ES6 classes.
 Fortunately, since PCjs machines were already using a class-like object hierarchy for all its components, all I had to do was select each of my *constructor* functions in the WebStorm IDE